Wirramarri Dancers, 2021

 During 2020, the Cad Factory and the Clontarf Academy worked with the Narrandera Fisheries Centre to understand and share the connections between our two different river systems and how we can come together to understand our world through a sharing of arts, science and ancient knowledges.

-We participated in breeding and caring for the fingerlings before traveling to Menindee to hand them back to Barkindji Aunties and River Rangers.
+We participated in breeding and caring for the fingerlings before travelling to Menindee to hand them back to Barkindji Aunties and River Rangers.
 More on this outcome is available on the From Menindee project page.

 In April 2021 we joined the Narrandera community at the Marrambidya/Murrumbidgee River for a family friendly event that explored art, science and ancient knowledges through storytelling, projections and cultural dance.